Portadown: River Bann

 There are three bridges across the river at Portadown.
-Bridge Street and Northway are both road bridges and there is a railway bridge beside the Northway.
+Bridge Street and Northway are both road bridges, and there is a railway bridge beside the Northway.
 The 'Bann Bridge' on Bridge Street is the oldest.
-The story of this bridge is unusual in that it was built without a river running underneath it.
-After building was complete, the course of the River Bann was diverted by some 100 yards to straighten a meander.
+It was unusual in that it was built over dry earth.
+After the bridge was completed, the course of the River Bann was diverted by some 100 yards to straighten a meander and run under the bridge.
 The old riverbed was then built upon.

-An archaeological dig in the area of the old riverbed uncovered the bones of some of those drowned in the 1641 massacre.
+In the 21st century, an archaeological dig in the area of the old riverbed uncovered the bones of some of those who were drowned in the 1641 massacre in the town.

 Townlands

-Like the rest of Ireland, the Portadown area has long been divided into townlands, whose names mostly come from the Irish language.
+Like the rest of Ireland, the Portadown area has long been divided into townlands, whose names came mostly from the Irish language.
 Portadown sprang up along a road (High Street/Market Street) that marked the boundary between two of these – Tavanagh and Corcrain.
 Over time, the surrounding townlands have been built upon and they have given their names to many roads and housing estates.

 The following is a list of townlands within Portadown's urban area, alongside their likely etymologies:

 West bank of the River Bann (parish of Drumcree):